-- c) Capital work in progress relates to the advances made towards the purchase of specialised airport equipment and leasehold improvements. - d) Impairment loss represents the losses recorded against obsolete assets identified during fixed assets physical verification exercise conducted by an external consultant hired by the management.
+- c) Capital work-in-progress mainly relates to the purchases of specialised airport equipment and leasehold improvements. - d) Impairment loss represents the provision recorded against the non-recoverable advances against the airport equipment.

-6. LEASES
+5. LEASES

 a) Right-of-use assets